skip to content

 Aid to other parties

 It sometimes happens in the course of a matter that you become aware of information which suggests that some other party, whom you may consider to be ineligible, is in receipt of a grant of aid.
-(Australian Solicitors' Conduct Rules r 16A is relevant here also).
+(Rule 16A of the Legal Practitioners Conduct Rules is relevant here also).

-If you believe that we may be unaware of any specific facts or facts going to the question of whether aid should be granted, you can write to us stating the facts and supplying any documents you consider relevant, and we will look into the matter.
-Please direct this correspondence to the client relations officer.
-We will acknowledge receipt of your letter, but because because of section 31A of the Legal Services Commission 1977 (SA), we are not at liberty to provide you with any confirmation or otherwise of the matters alleged.
+If you believe that we may be unaware of any specific facts going to the question of whether aid should be granted, you can write to us stating the facts and supplying any documents you consider relevant, and we will look into the matter.
+Please direct this correspondence to the Client Relations Coordinator.
+We will acknowledge receipt of your letter, but because of section 31A of the Legal Services Commission 1977 (SA), we are not at liberty to provide you with any confirmation or otherwise of the matters alleged.

 Likewise, should your client complain to you that someone else is undeservingly in receipt of aid, your client may phone or write to us providing such information as they consider relevant.
 Again, we cannot disclose any information to them about another person's situation.